Adios

 append_agent_event

-Append progress, tool, test, browser, approval, or deploy events.
+Record progress, tool, test, browser, approval, or deploy events.

 list_workspaces

-List workspaces for a team.
+List workspaces available to the current team.

 get_workspace